CreativeConduit/WorldShaper/documentation/permissions.md

 ## Detailed Permissions

-The detailed permissions allow you to make detailed configurations to your players' WorldShaper permissions.<br/>Note that these will always be overridden by the shortcut permissions.
-This means that even giving a negative permission will not prevent a player from using a command / interaction if they have the corresponding shortcut permission.
+The detailed permissions allow you to make detailed configurations to your players' WorldShaper permissions.<br/>You can combine the shortcut permissions with negative permissions to give players broad access to WorldShaper features but then deny certain individual permissions.

 | Permission                                   | Description                                                                                                                              |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|